 Annie McMullen of Rhode Island wanted to research her husband’s family history.

-She discovered that her husband’s great grandfather had emigrated from Ireland with his three brothers to Waltham, Massachusetts during the Potato Famine.
+In 2015, she discovered that her husband’s great grandfather had emigrated from Ireland with his three brothers to Waltham, Massachusetts during the Potato Famine.

 Her research revealed that one of the brothers, Charles, died in a freak accident and was buried at Waltham’s Church Street Cemetery, a common internment site for Irish Catholics from the surrounding area.